 Coast Guard, Navy boats collide in Alaska; 9 injured

-ANCHORAGE, Alaska (AP) — Nine people were hurt, including one critically, when a U.S. Coast Guard vessel collided with a U.S. Navy boat off Alaska's Kodiak Island.
+ANCHORAGE, Alaska (AP) — A U.S. Coast Guard vessel collided with a U.S. Navy boat, injuring nine people, including one critically, off Alaska's Kodiak Island.

 The accident occurred Wednesday evening in Women's Bay near Kodiak's Coast Guard base, said Lt.
 Comm.
 Scott McCann, a Coast Guard Alaska District spokesman in Juneau.